beh22/ChromaPlot/README.md

 ## Updating ChromaPlot

 ChromaPlot will automatically check for updates each time it is launched.
 If a new version is available, you will be prompted to update and taken to the [releases](https://github.com/beh22/ChromaPlot/releases) page to download the latest update.
+Download the latest version as above and when prompted, choose to 'Replace' the existing install.

 ## Contributing